While anyone is at risk for depression, certain factors can increase your likelihood of developing the mental illness.

 Having an immediate family member who suffers from depression increases your risk, and depression does seem to have a genetic component.
 However, the exact manner in which depression is passed on through the genes isn’t yet fully proven or understood.

 Women are two times more likely to suffer from depression than men – a result of psychological, socio-economic and biological factors.

-Early childhood experience
+Early childhood experiences

-- Death of a parent
+- The death of a parent

 - Physical, sexual or emotional abuse

 - Exposure to violence

 Ongoing stress (e.g. as a result of divorce, unemployment, financial strain, illness or strained relationships) is a common cause of depression in adults.